oracle/accelerated-data-science/docs/source/user_guide/model_registration/model_deploy_byoc.rst

 The ADS ``GenericModel`` and ``ModelDeployment`` classes allow you to run a container image using OCI data science model deployment.

 To deploy model on container runtime, you need to first build a docker container image.
-See `<build_container_image>` for the end-to-end example.
+See `Bring Your Own Container <https://docs.oracle.com/en-us/iaas/data-science/using/mod-dep-byoc.htm#construct-container>`_ for the end-to-end example.
 Once you have the image, push it to `OCI container registry <https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm>`_.
 See `Creating a Repository <https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm>`_ and `Pushing Images Using the Docker CLI <https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm>`_ for more details.

 Deploy Using GenericModel Class
 ===============================

 When the container runtime is ready, you can call ``deploy`` function to deploy the model and generate the endpoint.
 You must specify the container ``deployment_image``.
 You can optionally specify the `entrypoint` and `cmd` for running the container (See `Understand how CMD and ENTRYPOINT interact <https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact>`_).
-For more details regarding the parameters allowed for container runtime, see `<build_container_image_parameters>`.
+For more details regarding the parameters allowed for container runtime, see `BYOC Required Interfaces <https://docs.oracle.com/en-us/iaas/data-science/using/mod-dep-byoc.htm#model-dep-byoc-interfaces>`_.

 Below is an example of deploying Sklearn model on container runtime using ``SklearnModel`` class: